-Furthermore, as you walk through the space as you will, you create your own experience.
+Furthermore, as you walk through the space at your leasure, you create your own experience.
 As such, the result is that of an “enchanting fiction”.
 All in all, 200 paintings are projected including some from the most noteworthy periods of Van Gogh’s artistic journey: the Arles, the Saint-Rémy-de-Provence and the Auvers-sur-Oise periods.

 My Daydream Experience

 Lastly, I have only one word for my experience: magical.
 Before entering the main room, in the “antechamber”, I got to read about Van Gogh’s life and his art.
-Then, the projection room itself is larger than life.
+Then you enter the larger-than-life projection room itself.
 So, since the Arsenal is in complete darkness, the lit-up projections are all you see, allowing for an even more intimate connection with the work.
 Furthermore, it was mesmerizing how seamlessly the projections on all surfaces worked together!
 Above all, the whole experience is set to moving classical music that one immediately recognizes and I felt transported.

 How can I Imagine Van Gogh?!